statgen/colocus-ui-vue3/README.md

 Rather than having to deploy to external platform, a server that can be run locally was generated.
 It uses the Express js server.
 It requires the project to be built, then runs from the /dist folder.
 Details are in comments in /express-server.js.
 This file is part of the project, but its dependencies are dev only, so will not be part of a production bundle.

 It is possible to run `vite build --watch` and have the dist folder updated in real time as files are saved.
-I added two npm scripts to experiment with this:
+I added two npm scripts to experiment with this (both need to be running in separate terminal windows):
 - dev-build: this runs vite build in watch mode
 - dev-serve: runs the express server

+It works, but is slow; takes 3.5 seconds to rebuild, then requires a hard page reload (Cmd-R).
+So not much better than the simple approach.

 I attempted to optimize plot generation.
 Vega allows plots to be updated by supplying new data.
 The hope was that it would speed up redraws.
 However, it did not speed up the process, and furthermore left artifacts on the plot.
-I was unable to resolve either issue. so reverted to just regenerating the plot from scratch.
+I was unable to resolve either issue. so reverted to just regenerating the plot from scratch on each update of the UI controls.
 For potential future use, here is the code from VegaPlotContainer to generate a plot on initial use, then update it subsequently.
 ```aiignore
 import embed from 'vega-embed'
 import * as vega from 'vega'